pingcap/style-guide/docs/rust/modules.md

   Do not do this just for convenience.
   Facade crates are usually an anti-pattern.
   - Rationale: this worked [badly](https://aturon.github.io/tech/2018/02/06/portability-vision/) for the Rust standard library, and some other libraries.
+* In most cases, items should be publicly visible either via public modules, or by a re-export, but not both.

 ## What to import